eaperches/ComputerVision_PneumoniaDetector/README.md

 # PneumoniaDetector_ComputerVision

-Use of Residual Networks for Pneumonia detection in lungs xray scans.
+Use of ResNet50 for Pneumonia detection in lungs xray scans.

 Work in progress..